microsoft/service-fabric-observer/Documentation/Plugins.md

     }
 ```

-4. Create a [PluginTypeName]Startup.cs file with this format (e.g., MyObserver is the name of your plugin class.):
+4. Create a [ObserverTypeName]Startup.cs file with this format (e.g., MyObserver is the name of your observer class.):

 ```C#
     using System.Fabric;